leandroberetta/right-lyrics/README.md

 # Right Lyrics

-A very simple microservice architecture to deploy in OpenShift.
+A very simple microservice architecture to deploy in OpenShift (or any Kubernetes).

 ## Overview